Pontoon bridge: Permanent pontoon bridges in civilian use

 This design for bridges is also used for permanent bridges designed for highway traffic, pedestrian traffic and bicycles, with sections for boats to ply the waterway being crossed.
-Seattle in the United States and Kelowna in British Columbia, Canada are two places with permanent pontoon bridges, William R. Bennett Bridge in British Columbia and three in Seattle: Lacey V. Murrow Memorial Bridge, Evergreen Point Floating Bridge, and Homer M. Hadley Memorial Bridge; the latter of which will become the first operational floating railway bridge upon the expected 2026 opening of the final phase of the 2 Line.
+Seattle, Washington, United States and Kelowna, British Columbia, Canada are two places with permanent pontoon bridges.
+Namely, these are the William R. Bennett Bridge in British Columbia and three in Seattle: Lacey V. Murrow Memorial Bridge, Evergreen Point Floating Bridge, and Homer M. Hadley Memorial Bridge.
+Upon the 2026 2 Line "crosslake connection", the last is now the first permanent floating bridge to carry a light rail passenger service.
 Another floating bridge, the Hood Canal Bridge, crosses the tidal Hood Canal arm of Puget Sound, connecting the Olympic and Kitsap Peninsulas.
+A single seasonal floating bridge crosses Sunset lake in Brookfield, Vermont, which holds landmark status within the state and is the only confirmed instance of a pontoon-supported permanent road bridge east of the Mississippi River.
 There are five pontoon bridges across the Suez Canal.
 Nordhordland Bridge is a combined cable-stayed and pontoon highway bridge in Norway.